TrueFlip (TFL) 24-Hour Trading Volume Hits $119,474.00

-TrueFlip (CURRENCY:TFL) traded down 2.8% against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on October 16th.
-TrueFlip has a total market cap of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
-One TrueFlip coin can currently be purchased for about $0.58 or 0.00001002 BTC on major exchanges.
-Over the last week, TrueFlip has traded 11.6% lower against the US dollar.
+TrueFlip (CURRENCY:TFL) traded down 2.8% against the US dollar during the 24-hour period ending at 23:00 PM Eastern on October 20th.
+Over the last week, TrueFlip has traded down 11.6% against the US dollar.
+TrueFlip has a total market capitalization of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
+One TrueFlip coin can currently be purchased for approximately $0.58 or 0.00001002 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.